-Silence Therapeutics hasn’t still chosen a partner to develop the new platform, but the company will undoubtedly have plenty of offers.
-Its expertise in RNA delivery technology, already proved effective and safe in Phase I for pancreatic cancer, might give the company a significant advantage to outperform the already established competitors.
+Silence Therapeutics still hasn’t chosen a partner to develop the new platform, but the company will undoubtedly have plenty of offers.
+Its expertise in RNA delivery technology, which already proved effective and safe in Phase I for pancreatic cancer, might give the company a significant advantage over the already established competitors.

 Images via Sergey Nivens/shutterstock.com; Strumberg D. et al., Int J Clin Pharmacol Ther.
 2012 Jan;50(1):76-8.

 Feel free to send us comments about this article to email@example.com and/or comment on that article on social media.